crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 # Configuration: Collection install

-As often in crowdsec, the relevant pieces of configuration can be acquired by installing a collection, here we are going to use a collection inspired from the [CISA's catalog of known exploited vulnerabilities](https://www.cisa.gov/known-exploited-vulnerabilities-catalog).
-The goal is to target vulnerabilities that are popular and might be exploited by bad guys trying to break into your server:
+As often in crowdsec, the relevant pieces of configuration can be acquired by installing a collection, here we are going to use a collection targeting vulnerabilities that are popular and might be exploited by bad guys trying to break into your server:

 <!-- @tko fix collection name -->

 ```
-cscli collections install crowdsecurity-waap/cisa-virtual-patching
+cscli collections install crowdsecurity/appsec-virtual-patching
 ```

-Installing this collection brings the relevant appsec-rules (attack signatures), and the `crowdsecurity/vpatch` appsec-configuration (configuration for the appsec component).
+Installing this collection brings the relevant appsec-rules (attack signatures), and the `crowdsecurity/virtual-patching` appsec-configuration (configuration for the appsec component).

 # Configuration: Application Security Component